ayeluru/cadences/replit.md

 - **Interval-based tasks**: Complete every X days/weeks/months/years
 - **Frequency-based tasks**: Complete X times per week/month (with optional refractory period)

-Tasks can be organized with categories and tags, grouped into routines, and track custom metrics (like weight, reps, duration) with each completion.
+Tasks can be organized with categories and tags, and track custom metrics (like weight, reps, duration) with each completion.

 ### Key Features
 - **Profiles**: Organize tasks into separate contexts (Work, Personal, Exercise, Demo) with independent data